1. Computational analysis of bacterial genomes and prediction of antimicrobial resistance.

 Currently, our group is actively working towards developing statistical prediction models that would predict virulence, antimicrobial resistance or other properties of bacterial strains, based on their sequence.
 For this, we use machine learning methods combined with biological knowledge.
 Currently, we have working models for predicting the resistance in 16 bacterial species against more than 20 antimicrobial substances.
 We have developed a web-based tool PhenotypeSeeker for using these models.

 2. Development of diagnostic tests based on DNA sequence.

 For more than 10 years we have been studying how DNA molecules hybridize to their specific and non-specific targets.
 This is important for designing highly specific PCR primers or microarray probes.
 We have written several software packages facilitating genomic PCR primer design.
-Our workgroup has participated in development of widely used Primer3 software and we host official webpage for Primer3.
+Our workgroup has participated in the development of widely used Primer3 software and we host an official webpage for Primer3.

 We have implemented our theoretical knowledge in practice in form of various DNA-based molecular tests.
 For example, we have developed diagnostic tests for respiratory disease pathogen detection for Estonian company Quattromed HTI (currently part of SynLab Eesti), blood sepsis-related pathogen tests for Dutch start-up company Microbiome Ltd (van den Brand et al., 2014) and food allergen detection test for Estonian biotech company Icosagen Ltd. Currently, we develop multiplex PCR tests that would enable faster detection of sequence types of food pathogen Listeria monocytogenes.